data61/PSL/MiLkMaId/README.md

          the original sub-goal,
          this mathematical induction is not useful.
 (Use `Term.aconv`) I expect that this assertion helps MiLkMaId to discard inductions that do not alter goals meaningfully.
 - [ ] 7.
-If the first sub-goal appearing after applying a mathematical induction involves fewer constants than the ofiginal sub-goal, this mathematical induction is not useful.
+If the first sub-goal appearing after applying a mathematical induction involves fewer constants than the original sub-goal, this mathematical induction is not useful.
          I expect that this heuristics helps MiLkMaId detect mathematical inductions that are destroy provability.
 - [ ] 8.
 If multiple recursively defined constants appear at the same level in the syntax tree of